keptn/lifecycle-toolkit/README.md

 [![GitHub Discussions](https://img.shields.io/github/discussions/keptn/lifecycle-toolkit)](https://github.com/keptn/lifecycle-toolkit/discussions)

-The Keptn Lifecycle Toolkit (KLT) provides a “cloud-native” approach for managing the release lifecycle with pre- and post-deployment evaluations and tasks.
+The Keptn Lifecycle Toolkit (KLT) provides a “cloud-native” approach for managing the application release lifecycle with pre- and post-deployment evaluations and tasks.
 It also supports application health checks, metrics, and observability.